SMPP Connector Example¶

 Test¶

-Invoke the API as shown below using the curl command.
-Curl Application can be downloaded from here.
+Invoke the API as shown below using the MI VSCode Extension.

 Sample request